 How will the next generation of farmers have to operate?

 Farmers will have to be even more attentive to energy challenges, soil science, environmental challenges, drought, and ever-changing market conditions.
 Production methods are important but marketing seems to be the perennial challenge associated with domestic “overproduction.”
 The United States has done a better job of exporting its technology than its commodities.
-Collaboration and continuing education with
+Collaboration and continuing education will be critically important.

 Editor's Note: Watch for a "Conversation" article in the September issue of Arizona Agriculture with Richard Morrison talking about the future of Arizona agriculture.
 Arizona Agriculture is exclusive to agriculture members of Arizona Farm Bureau.
 Not a member?
 Join below.